Travel insurance for Australian expats

+Yes.
 Some private health insurers in Australia provide health care plans designed for Australians moving overseas.
-This option may be suitable if:
+This option may be suitable if you:

-- You are moving abroad and plan to work or study.
+- Are moving abroad and plan to work or study.

-- You are moving overseas for a prolonged period of time, potentially even to retire.
+- Are moving overseas for a prolonged period of time, potentially even to retire.

-- You live and work overseas but move between countries frequently.
+- Live and work overseas but move between countries frequently.

 - A waiting period from the start date of the policy (usually between 3-7 days) where claims related to injury or illnesses are excluded.

 - Your journey must end in Australia

 - Your cover will only commence from the date the policy is issued.
 This means you won't be covered for retroactive trip cancellations.